apitronics/Hive/README.md

 ## How to hatch an Egg

-`Egg` documents that live in the `incubator` database that do not have the `hatched` flag set to `true` are assignable to Swarms.
+___Note: The Queen hatches Eggs as they are received.
+Eggs may hatch in the future as directed by the user.___ `Egg` documents that live in the `incubator` database that do not have the `hatched` flag set to `true` are assignable to Swarms.
 You can assign Bee to a Swarm by "hatching" the `Egg` document where you reference the Egg by its `beeAddress`.

 ```
 curl -XPOST http://hive.local:125/egg/hatch -H "Content-Type: Application/json" -d '